 2. SSD Crashes during Boot

 Bad blocks on your SSD can cause your PC to crash unexpectedly.
 If this is happening frequently, then this has something related to the SSD health.
 These are early signs of bad health of SSD.
 In such cases, it is recommended to take backup and stop using the SSD.
 Another alternative approach you can try is format the SSD and reinstall the OS.
 If the issue persists, you should look for SSD replacement.
-If this works for you and you face data loss after formatting of drive, then try a professional data recovery software to recover the lost data.
+If this works for you and you face data loss after formatting of drive, then try a professional data recovery services to recover the lost data.
 Data Recovery cost from SSD varies depending upon the problem type and other factors such as the capacity of the drive, the complexity of the case, etc.

 3. SSD becomes Read-only